Emergency Fund Calculator

 An emergency fund protects you from unexpected expenses like job loss, medical bills, car repairs, or home repairs.
 Without one, you'll likely rely on credit cards or loans, which cost more in interest.
 It's your financial safety net.

-Should I save for emergency fund or pay off debt first?
+Should I save for an emergency fund or pay off debt first?

 Build a small emergency fund first ($1,000-$2,000), then focus on high-interest debt.
 Without an emergency fund, unexpected expenses will just add to your debt.
 Once high-interest debt is paid, build your full 3-6 month emergency fund.